omdevteam/om/docs_src/docs/parameters.md

      Example: `250`

 **num_frames_in_event_to_process (int)**
 :  The number of frames in an event that OM should process.
-Often data event contain multiple frames OM does not need to process them all.
+Sometimes data events contain multiple frames but OM does not need to process them all.
 This parameter specifies how many frames OM should consider.
-Please notice that OM will give precedence to frames collected closer to the current event in time, so if, for example, this parameter specifies that OM should process n frames, OM will process the *last* n frames in the event.
+Please note that OM will give precedence to the frames in the event that were collected more recently.
+If, for example, this parameter specifies that OM should process n frames, OM will process the *last* n frames in the event.

      Example: `1`